Last Updated: 11/21/2025

 What technology do I need for digital signage?

-Create a ScreenCloud account on the computer you’ll use to manage content, log in, and pair the screen to your account.
+Simply create a ScreenCloud account on the computer you’ll use to manage content, log in, and pair the screen to your account.
 Then, from the app dashboard, you can begin choosing what to show and when, from wherever you are and whatever device you’re using, simply by logging into your ScreenCloud account.
-Here’s a video walkthrough of the whole process.

 How to create small business digital signage